 Add the frozen peas and cook briefly.

-Add the piquante peppers (I use Peppadew) and chickpeas.
+Add the piquante peppers (I use Peppadew), chickpeas, and stock.

 - Short on time?
 To speed up the cooking of the onions, peppers, and carrots, add a little water (about a quarter cup) as it cooks to have them sweat instead of sauteing.
 This really speeds things up.
 Just be sure to cook out the water before moving onto the next step.